-The flashROM write enable jumper (J4) is located on the motherboard and should be set to enable updates.
+The flashROM write enable jumper (J6) is located on the motherboard and is set to the write enable position by default.
 If you have any problems updating firmware, check the jumper to ensure that it is set properly.
 See Appendix C for the location of the jumper.